Thousands march in Hong Kong to condemn attack on ex-newspaper editor

-HONG KONG (Reuters) - Thousands of protesters rallied outside the Hong Kong’s government headquarters on Sunday to condemn a knife attack on a former newspaper editor and to voice support for press freedom amid growing concern over Beijing’s influence in the media.
+HONG KONG, March 2 (Reuters) - Thousands of protesters rallied outside the Hong Kong’s government headquarters on Sunday to condemn a knife attack on a former newspaper editor and to voice support for press freedom amid growing concern over Beijing’s influence in the media.

 Kevin Lau Chun-to, who until recently had been chief editor of Ming Pao, a Chinese-language newspaper known for its investigative reports, was stabbed in the back and legs several times by a man in a helmet on Wednesday.
 The assailant rode off on a motorcycle with an accomplice.
 No one has been arrested in connection with the attack.